puranik3/edx-architecting-solutions-on-aws/week-01-designing-a-serverless-web-backend-on-aws.md

 ### EventBridge vs SNS
 - You can use both EventBridge and SNS to develop event-driven apps
     - choice depends on specific needs
+- EventBridge can have multiple source applications as producers simultaneously generating events, SNS can have only 1 producer
+    - __Note__: This needs to be better understood (@todo)
 - EventBridge is used when you want to build an app that reacts to
     - events from software as a service (SaaS) applications - integrates directly with third-party SaaS AWS Partners
     - AWS services - ingests events from over 90 AWS services without requiring developers to create any resources in their account